-In the unlikely event the house sale falls though, which might be because the buyer has changed their mind or if they have exchanged contracts but can’t complete.
-If this is the case, it’s usual for the deposit to be forfeited by the buyer, and it’s paid to the seller.
+It’s unlikely that your house sale will fall though.
+But this can happen because the buyer has changed their mind or if they have exchanged contracts but can’t complete.
+In this case it’s usual for the deposit to be forfeited by the buyer to be kept by seller.

 In addition to the buyer loosing their deposit at this stage in the buying process, they may also be liable to pay damages to the seller too.
 If this has happened to you, your solicitor will be in a position to explain what to do.